adamphillips/questionnaires/README.md

 The response data is also persisted as a single JSON object.
 It contains both the answer and the original question.
 This means that if the questionnaire is later modified, it is still possible to see the question that was asked at the time of the questionnaire being submitted.

 Should particular answers be required for analysis later these can easily be extracted to separate tables / columns as required given that both SQLite and Postgres (the production database of choice) support operations on columns with JSON datatype.

+## Responsive behaviour

+Whilst the UI of the application is fairly sparse it is responsive.
+The UI uses the bootstrap framework with specific responsive behavioural classes applied where appropriate.